ADAM BULL | CHIEF EXECUTIVE OFFiCER

-Shelley joined Vi-Ability in 2015 to over see the expansion into London.
+Shelley joined Vi-Ability in 2015 to oversee the expansion into London.
+She is currently overseeing the operational management of the More Than a Club project among other responsibilities.
 Prior to this, she worked in senior management roles within local authorities and oversaw the UK and international business development at Sports Leaders UK.
-Shelley loves to run and is currently training for her second London Marathon in 2016.
-She is a volunteer Run England Leader in Running Fitness and also volunteers for her local dog rescue.
+Shelley loves to run and is the Head Coach and Vice-Chair at a running club she founded and has run a number of marathons.
+She is a volunteer Run England Coach in Running Fitness and also volunteers for her local dog rescue.
 At Vi-Ability, Shelley brings her strategic and operational knowledge together with her desire for helping young people develop and achieve their full potential.

-A former sports science student of Cardiff Metropolitan University, Natasha plays hockey for Swansea City Hockey Club and has 59 caps for Wales Senior Women.
-A dynamic and ambitious young professional with a passion for sports and social action.
+A former sports science student of Cardiff Metropolitan University, Natasha plays hockey for Clifton Robinsons Hockey Club and has 75 caps for Wales Senior Women.
+A dynamic and ambitious professional with a passion for sport and social good.
 Her passion for sport is a major motivator in working for Vi-Ability, and she is driven by innovative ideas for health and education integration in order to enable people from diverse backgrounds to be involved in sport.
-In her spare time Natasha is an Athlete ambassador for Hockey Wales, as well as being a volunteer board member of student-led social enterprise, Active Valleys.
+Natasha’s 4 years at Vi-Ability has given her the opportunity to combine her knowledge and experiences of managing projects right through to supporting growth of the social enterprise, her main focus now lies in showcasing the exciting work of the EU funded ‘More Than a Club’ project leading on all things marketing and communication focussed.

 A part-time qualified FA Referee and graduate of Southampton University, Karl joined us having previously worked for another sports education organisation.
 Karl brings his love for football and expertise in working with young people together to oversee the management of Vi-Ability London operations.
 He also completed the London Marathon in 2016 raising funds for a Vi-Ability partner, Avenues Youth Project in Westminster.
 His only questionable trait is that he is an avid Tottenham Hotspurs fan!